F5-use-cases/f5-rs-docs/docs/usage/first_time_run.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The SSH key will be used when creating EC2 instances.
-we will store them in the host-volume so they will persist any container restart
+we will store them in the host-volume so they will persist any container restart:

-Copy credentials and parameters files from the host folder using the following script:

 .. code-block:: terminal